top of page

 • The minimum guaranteed hours only

 This resulted in an assessed annual income of approximately NZD $43,000, which is below the required threshold — despite the parent earning almost double that amount in reality.
+As a result, the child’s visa application was declined.

 Why This Approach Creates Real Problems for Families